Understanding United States Natural Gas Fund LP's Unusual Options Activity | Benzinga

 Understanding United States Natural Gas Fund LP's Unusual Options Activity

-United States Natural Gas Fund LP (NYSE:UNG) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $14.7 following the option alert.
+Shares of United States Natural Gas Fund LP (NYSE:UNG) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $14.11.

 - Option Type: SWEEP